tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 The mirror equation establishes a relation among object distance $u$, image distance $v$ and focal length $f$ for a spherical mirror.

-An object $AB$ is considered on the principal axis of a concave mirror beyond the centre of curvature $C$.
+An object $AB$ is considered on the principal axis of a concave mirror beyond the centre of curvature $C$.The image formation is shown in the Figure 6.12.
 Let us consider three paraxial rays from point $B$ on the object.
 The first paraxial ray $BD$ travels parallel to the principal axis.
 It is incident on the concave mirror at $D$, close to the pole $P$.
 It is reflected back through the focus $F$.
 The second paraxial ray $BP$ is incident at the pole $P$.
 It is reflected along $PB'$.
 The third paraxial ray $BC$ passing through centre of curvature $C$, falls normally on the mirror at $E$.
 It is reflected back along the same path.
 The three reflected rays intersect at the point $B'$.
 A perpendicular drawn as $A'B'$ to the principal axis gives the real, inverted image.

 ![](6.12.png)